isaacbernat/netflix-to-srt/README.md

 ### From Netflix: method 3
 The information is extracted from [this post](http://forum.opensubtitles.org/viewtopic.php?t=15141).

-You need FireFox and AdblockPlus Add-On. *not tested on other browsers*
+You need FireFox and AdblockPlus Add-On - *not tested on other web browsers*.
 - Start Netflix and your movie/episode (stream is active!)
 - Start AdblockPlus, open blockable items
 - Search: dfxp *(e.g. >> #.nflximg.com/#/#/########.dfxp?v=1&e=#########&t=######_#####&random=1234567890)*